Sociocultural anthropology: Sociology

-Sociocultural integration studies the interaction of the spheres and draws comparisons with alternate societies and cultures.
+Sociocultural anthropology studies the interaction of different spheres and draws comparisons with alternative societies and cultures.
 Sociocultural anthropology is closely aligned with sociology sharing theoretical generalisation for social science and reflection of human lives.
-The 20th Century saw the separation of the two as differences in research topics, geographic focus and methodological emphasis diverged.
-Commonly, sociocultural anthropology centralises study of broader political, ethical, and economic subjects within small-scale societies whereas sociology looks at societies as a whole.
+The two fields came to diverge in the 20th century as differences in research topics, geographic focus, and methodological emphasis arose.
+Sociocultural anthropology focuses on the study of broader political, ethical, and economic subjects within small-scale societies, whereas sociology focuses on societies as a whole.
 Sociologically trained ethnographers have less regard for anthropological theory and place greater emphasis on empirical data.
-Recently, the two have reconverged as globalisation has aligned subject ideas and methodologies.
+Recently, the two fields have reconverged as globalisation has aligned subject ideas and methodologies.

 Methodologies

-The traditional anthropological research method is to gather what people say and do through initial observations.
-Participant observation hinges on a synthesis of subjective insider and outsider elements.
-Insider elements rely on the fieldworker to learn what behaviour means to the people.
-Outsider elements are gathered through observations and experiences drawing comparisons with internal cultural customs and behaviours with alternate cultures.
-These observations are transferred into a monograph of elements sorted by importance and studied in relation to anthropological theories or questions.
-The process is controlled, and a hypothesis is tested reporting results after every return.
-Alternatively, the process may be more fortuitous if unique or unexpected events occur, and the writing processes is extended to make sense of elements.
+The traditional anthropological research method is gathering what people say and do by initial participant observation.
+This is done through a synthesis of insider and outsider elements.
+Insider elements involve the field worker's learning what behaviour means to people.
+Outsider elements include direct observations and experiences, and making comparisons thereof with internal cultural customs and behaviours with alternate cultures.
+These observations are then transferred into a monograph of elements organised by importance and considered in relation to anthropological theories or questions.
+The process is controlled and a hypothesis is tested reporting results after every return.
+However, the process may be more fortuitous if unique or unexpected events occur and the writing process is extended to make sense of the various elements.

-Since the 1960s, anthropologists have recognised the importance of collaboration through reflections on experiences in the field, on relationships with informants and on contexts used to gather material.
-The reflections provide a better understanding for readers of ethnographic texts and anthropologists in practicing with awareness of their own biases and emotions when writing.
-This has led to advancements in the field of sociocultural anthropology.
+Since the 1960s, anthropologists have recognised the importance of collaboration through reflections on experiences in the field on relationships with informants and contexts in which material is gathered.
+These reflections provide for readers of ethnographic texts to better understand them as well as for anthropologists to work with more awareness of their own biases and emotions when writing, which in turn has led to advancements in the field of sociocultural anthropology.

 Marxist and structuralist approaches include methods for gathering anthropological information that are challenged.
-Marxism validates the necessity for conventional field work, exploring the intersection between empirical observation and theoretical frameworks with the aim of improving each.
-Lévi-Straussian structuralists (Lévi-Strauss 1969) are more concerned with theoretical structures.
+The Marxist approach validates the need for conventional field work, exploring the intersection between empirical observation and theoretical frameworks with the aim of improving each.
+The structuralist approach is more concerned with theoretical structures.